 How Blockchain Works

-Verifying the transaction’s validity is known as mining, and each cryptocurrency blockchain has its own set of “mining rules.”
+Mining involves steps to verify the validity of a cryptocurrency transaction and record it in the blockchain.
+Each cryptocurrency blockchain has its own set of “mining rules.”

 SWIFT

-As an estimate, you can expect the big banks to charge 3%-5% in exchange rate costs on a SWIFT transfer.
-However, this can vary with the amount you send and the number of banks involved in the transaction.
+As an estimate, you can expect the big banks to charge exchange rate costs on a transfer using SWIFT messaging.
+SWIFT charges low messaging fees per transaction and Request for Payment (RfP).
+The amount varies with the amount you send and the number of banks involved in the transaction.

 How SWIFT Works

 Although SWIFT has become a significant part of the global financial infrastructure, it’s not a financial institution.
-Instead, SWIFT is a messaging network that operates as a carrier of “payment instructions between financial institutions participating in a transaction.”
-It communicates transaction orders between these institutions using SWIFT codes.
+Instead, SWIFT is a messaging network that operates as a carrier of payment instructions between financial institutions participating in a transaction.
+It communicates transaction orders between these institutions using SWIFT codes, which it administers as the registrar of codes established by ISO 9362.
+A SWIFT code is also known as a BIC code (Business Identifier Code).

 SWIFT assigns every financial organization a unique code with 8 or 11 characters.
 For example, let’s assume a transaction involving a Citibank account in New York to a Deutsche Bank branch in Berlin.